sm2302-aug23/grp-r-feedmepi/README.md

 ### 2) Exploratory data analysis

-For the following task, `tidyverse` wrangling techniques such as arrange, slice, summarise, select etc.
+For the following task, `tidyverse` wrangling techniques such as arrange, slice, summarise, select, etc., will be used.

 #### 1. The top 10 starting integers that produce the longest sequences